Niece Waidhofer Showcases Ample Chest & Hourglass Shape In Racy Black Ensemble

 Brunette model Niece Waidhofer has a knack for looking good in just about any kind of outfit, and the skimpier, the better.
-Her latest Instagram share featured her rocking a black ensemble that flashed plenty of skin while accentuating her voluptuous chest and hourglass figure.
+Her latest Instagram share featured her rocking a black ensemble which flashed plenty of skin while accentuating her voluptuous chest and hourglass figure.

-Niece’s getup included a corseted vest that hugged her chest.
-The sides of the number were narrow, leaving about half of her cleavage exposed.
-The number cut off at her ribs, and three small buckles under her breasts kept it snug around her tiny waist.
-She sported a pair of minuscule bikini panties that featured tiny ring details.
+Niece's getup included a corseted vest that hugged her chest.
+The sides of the number were narrow, leaving plenty of cleavage exposed.
+The number cut off at her waist, and three small buckles down the center kept it snug.
+She sported a pair of minuscule bikini panties with tiny ring details.
 The attire also included a garter belt and thigh-high stockings designed with small rings and buckles.
 The beauty completed her look with a matching scarf around her neck.

-The model styled her long dark tresses in a side ponytail, which she wore over one shoulder.
+She styled her long dark tresses in a side ponytail, which she wore over one shoulder.
 Long sections of her bangs framed her face.

 Most of the comments came from admirers who had nothing but nice things to say about the sultry getup.